Chapter 1 - Chapter 2 - Chapter 3 - Chapter 4 - Chapter 5 - Chapter 6 - Chapter 7

 “And Pharazon…?”
 Suhel asked, looking at Gwyneth.

 Isengrim stared at her helplessly for a moment.
-“He’s… gone,” the king choked, with a finality in his tone that implied the worst.
+“He’s… gone,” the king choked.

 Suhel’s ears flattened.
 “No…” She shut her eyes and ducked her head.
 “This is all my fault—I shouldn’t have teased him so badly—I was just trying to get him to lighten up—“